destroflyer/maniascript/docs/advanced/aliases.md

 ## Tricky alias cases
 Unfortunately, there are some edge cases where aliases can become tricky.

-### Aliases in arrays
+### Aliases in parameter arrays
-Imagine an array of class instances, that are read from an API array.
+Imagine an array of class instances, that are read from a [parameter array](/basics/types.html#parameter-array).

 ```ManiaScript
 // Players[0] => Alice, Players[1] => Bob